RoxieAtRubrik/tgas-chatbot/docs/group1.md

 The business logic required to fulfill the user's intent is called a fulfillment.
 Essentially, if the chatbot hears the phrase "What is the status of the cluster", it then needs to know how to respond.
 We're going to use the Lambda function created earlier to programmatically reach out to Rubrik cluster's API and retrieve information needed to respond.

-Navigate to the fulfillment section of the intent, choose the **AWS Lambda function** radio button, and then use the drop down menu to pick the `get_cluster_status` function with the version default of Latest.
+Navigate to the fulfillment section of the intent, choose the **AWS Lambda function** radio button, and then use the drop down menu to pick the `get_archived_amount` function with the version default of Latest.

 ```
 Note: You will most likely see a prompt stating "You are about to give Amazon Lex permission to invoke your Lambda Function."
 Click on the OK button to continue.